Skip to main content

 6. Resiliency

-Real resiliency provided by the different approaches depends on the
+Real resiliency provided by the different approaches presented in

 The single-address solution may introduce more state.
 Indeed, the

-root has the overview of the PASA network.
+root has full knowledge of the PASA network.
 It knows all nodes'

 addresses, the alternative links and the broken links.
 It is able to